-Explicit UoA guidance is absent from IFRS 13 or ASC 820.
-Still, the choice of UoA should be congruent with how market participants would transact, that is, either purchase or sell an entire or a large share of the investment or transact instrument by instrument.
+Explicit unit of account guidance is absent from IFRS 13 or ASC 820.
+Still, the choice of unit of account should be congruent with how market participants would transact, that is, either purchase or sell an entire or a large share of the investment or transact instrument by instrument.

-We can differentiate between three different units of accounts, corresponding to three types of transactions for investors in unlisted infrastructure: broad equity, mezzanine debt, and senior debt.
+Thus, is is useful to differentiate between three different units of accounts, corresponding to three types of transactions for investors in unlisted infrastructure: broad equity, mezzanine debt and senior debt.

-For the purpose of building broad market indices of unlisted infrastructure investments, EDHECinfra produces fair-value estimates for AIE and SID investments only.
+For the purpose of building broad market indices of unlisted infrastructure investments, EDHECinfra produces fair-value estimates for WIE and SID investments only.